One Love (The Prodigy song)

-"One Love" is a song by British electronic music act the Prodigy, released on 4 October 1993 as the first single from their second album, Music for the Jilted Generation (1994).
+"One Love" is a song by British electronic music act the Prodigy, released on 4 October 1993 by XL Recordings as the first single from the act's second album, Music for the Jilted Generation (1994).
 The song peaked at number eight on the UK Singles Chart and number five on the UK Dance Singles Chart.
 It was also a top 30 hit in Sweden and Switzerland.

 Inspiration

 Liam Howlett first released the songs "One Love" and "One Love" (Jonny L Remix) as two 12-inch white labels, called "Earthbound 1" and "Earthbound 2".

 The version that appeared on the Prodigy's second studio album Music for the Jilted Generation was the shorter edit version due to the band having to trim some running time off the album to allow it to fit on the master CD.